Study Skills for College Learning

 - Apply note taking strategies.

 Outcome Assessment Strategies

-Assessments may include individual or group projects or group presentations, case studies, reports, portfolios, papers, quizzes and examinations, such as:
+Assessments may include individual or group projects or group presentations, journals, case studies, reports, portfolios, papers, quizzes and examinations

 Course Content (Themes, Concepts, Issues and Skills)